ligolang/ligo-mirror/vendors/LexerLib/README.md

       with Getopt.Error msg -> `SyntaxError msg
 ```

-We parse the command-line for options relevant to the lexer (this is
+That is, we parse the command-line for options relevant to the lexer
-the second parse: the first was performed by the preprocessor
+(this is the second parse: the first was performed by the preprocessor
 CLI).
 Next, we check that the new options do not conflict with each
 other, making use now of the `` `Conflict`` polymorphic variant added
 to `Preprocessor_CLI.status` (see above):